-Another resident of the condo told police that Stolper told him he was going to pour gasoline down the drain line of the building, ignite it and then padlock the building's fire hoses to prevent firefighters from extinguishing the flames.
+Another resident of the condo told police that Stopler told him he was going to pour gasoline down the drain line of the building, ignite it and then padlock the building's fire hoses to prevent firefighters from extinguishing the flames.

-Investigators later found Stolper in the parking garage of the building, pushing two plastic containers in a shopping cart.
+Investigators later found Stopler in the parking garage of the building, pushing two plastic containers in a shopping cart.
 The containers were filled with gas.
 Investigators said they found eight more plastic containers filled with gas in a garbage chute dumpster.

-According to the arrest affidavit, gas had been poured down the chute from the 15th floor -- the same floor on which Stolper lived.
+According to the arrest affidavit, gas had been poured down the chute from the 15th floor -- the same floor on which Stopler lived.
 Investigators said the plastic containers were identical to the ones found in the shopping cart.